himanshubabal/IGNFA-AI-Lab-Legal-RAG/INSTALLATION.md

 **Recommended: Python 3.11 or 3.12**

-RAG-Anything is designed to work with Python 3.11 or 3.12.
+AI Lab IGNFA - Legal RAG System is designed to work with Python 3.11 or 3.12.
 Some dependencies (notably ChromaDB's `onnxruntime`) may not be available for newer Python versions (e.g., Python 3.14).

 ### Installing Python 3.11